vladimirttt123/chiaposht/README.md

 Known issue with using buffer as cache is a memory fragmentation.
-It is almost fixed when creating one plot at a time, but if python calls the plotter many times the memory usage can be increased drastically (2 times) for second and more plots.
+It is almost fixed when creating one plot at a time, but if python calls the plotter many times the memory usage can be increased drastically (2-3 times) for second and more plots.
+This is the reason it is disabled by default.
-It is possible to disable cache also by prefixing temp dir with :NOCACHE:
+It is possible to enable cache also by prefixing temp dir with :CACHE: i.e. providing "-t :CACHE:/my/temp/dir" parameter
 ```

 I tested ram plotting on amazon R6i.8xlarge instance that is 256GiB RAM